navnit75/course-REST-springboot/README.md

-# springrest
+# Introduction
-- First step towards learning the SPRING-BOOT framework.
+- REST api based application , made with the help of Springboot.
 - This project is based on Youtube Video by `Durgesh` [link](https://www.youtube.com/watch?v=sdDDuQuX2cg)
-- In this application I have tried to implement application based on REST api based on `Course` entity.
+- REST api is based on entity named `Course`
-- APIs are provided for this app are
+- APIs extended are provided below.

 |Method|API urls|Operation|
 |------|--------|---------|